meteor/meteor/client/full-api/api/templates.md

 visible from the callbacks added with `onRendered` and `onDestroyed` methods and from event handlers.

 These callbacks fire once and are the first group of callbacks to fire.
-Every `created` callbacks group has a corresponding `destroyed` group; that is, if you get a `created` event with a certain template instance object in `this`, you will eventually get a `destroyed` event for the same object.

-Handling `created` event is a useful way to set up values on template instance that are read from template helpers using `Template.instance()`.
+Handling the `created` event is a useful way to set up values on template instance that are read from template helpers using `Template.instance()`.

 {{> autoApiBox "Template#onDestroyed"}}